h1gg1baby/Epoch-OriginsMod-Server-Package/README.md

 3. The file "HiveExt.dll" is custom!
 For using "Virtual Garage", you must change it.
 So, replace the offical HiveExt.dll!
 You can find it in my package.
 	Attention: Look in the area "mySQL database setup fresh install" at https://github.com/oiad/virtualGarage for more Install instructions.

+4. Import the SQL\virtualGarage.sql into your database

-4. Replace the Battleye-filters on your server with the package files.
+5. Replace the Battleye-filters on your server with the package files.

-5. Copy the Bikey-Key "OriginsMod.info_by_Hades_1.8.3.bikey" into your server key folder.
+6. Copy the Bikey-Key "OriginsMod.info_by_Hades_1.8.3.bikey" into your server key folder.

-6. Mod serversettings for start order: ca, @originsmod, @dayz_epoch, @dayz_epoch_server
+7. Mod serversettings for start order: ca, @originsmod, @dayz_epoch, @dayz_epoch_server

 ## infiStar